Simon Patrick: Works

 His sermons and devotional writings are numerous, and his Commentary on the Historical and Poetical Books of the Old Testament, in 10 vols., going as far as the Song of Solomon, was reprinted in the 1810 Critical Commentary on the Old and New Testaments and Apocrypha, along with works of Richard Arnald, Moses Lowman, William Lowth, and Daniel Whitby.

 Patrick's Friendly Debate between a Conformist and a Nonconformist was a controversial tract, defending the Five Mile Act.
 It excited considerable feeling at the time of its publication in 1668.
 Among replies was one from Samuel Rolle as Philagathus.
 He also contributed to a volume of Poems upon Divine and Moral Subjects (1719).

 The first collected edition of his works appeared at Oxford in 1858 (9 vols.), edited by Alexander Taylor; a small Autobiography was published also at Oxford in 1839.

-He is the author of the anti-semitic pamphlet, "Jewish Hypocrisie, A Caveat To The Present Generation."
+He is the author of the antisemitic pamphlet, "Jewish Hypocrisie, A Caveat To The Present Generation."

 Theology

-Simon Patrick, was influenced by prominent Arminian theologians as Henry Hammond, and the Cambridge Platonists; and was criticized for his Arminian belief.
+Simon Patrick was influenced by prominent Arminian theologians such as Henry Hammond and the Cambridge Platonists, and was criticized for his Arminian belief.
 He is described by historians as an influential Arminian Anglican.